Capture Words in Nature

 Animation showing the relative sizes or sand, silt, and clay with the size of the words while also showing images of them.

 In Environmental Science, creating a connection between photos taken by my students and the key terms they are required to learn has done just that.
 I initially discovered this when providing my students with the above example during our soil composition unit.
-Images of sand, silt, and clay - the main component net that makeup differing soil structures - photos of real-world samples from around our campus.
+Images of sand, silt, and clay - the main component net that makes up differing soil structures - using photos of real-world samples from around our campus.

 Making Word Art